 OXFORDSHIRE, United Kingdom — 8,642.
 The number appeared unambiguously on the first slide of a presentation by Doug Stephens, retail industry futurist, founder of Retail Prophet and author of “Reengineering Retail: The Future of Selling in a Post-Digital World.”
 8,642 is the number of stores closed this year in the US in what Stephens dubbed a “retail apocalypse.”

 The source of the disruption was no secret.
 In 2016, e-commerce accounted for a whopping $1.9 trillion in retail transactions, said Stephens.
-On Singles Day, China’s Alibaba did $8.6 billion in online sales in 24 hours alone, he continued.
+In the first hour of Singles Day alone, China’s Alibaba did $8.6 billion in online sales, he continued.
 And if that didn’t register with a fashion industry that has been slow to embrace e-commerce, Amazon is set to become the number one seller of apparel in the US by the end of 2017, Stephens added.
 “This is the end of the beginning of e-commerce,” he said.

 E-commerce is being reshaped by everything from subscription models to conversational commerce to 3D printing, noted Stephens.
 But what of physical stores?

 As the world becomes more and more virtual, people increasingly crave physical experiences.
 As a result, the store won’t die, said Stephens.
 But in order to survive, they must change.
 “Media is becoming the store,” he said, pointing to the rise of online product experiences.
 “As a result stores must become media… stores are the most powerful, measurable, manageable form of media that a brand has at disposal.”